Logo DesignBrandingClient Resources

 And, of course, as you brainstorm, you must remember one thing: Often, the best ideas come from unexpected sources of inspiration.
 So keep your mind and eyes wide open.

-Post finalising the design, experiment with the created version.
+After finalising the design, experiment with the created version.
 Choose fonts, symbols, and other characters to amplify it.
 Sometimes, a design that did not appear suitable in Garamond can look perfect in Bodoni.
 In other words, experimentation is the key to award-winning logo design.

 Now, there is one more thing you must keep in mind.
 And it's the fact that every idea needs to be validated.

 So, even if you think you've pinned down the perfect logo design for a brand, give it some rest and revisit it with a fresh pair of eyes.
 This will help you avoid most mistakes.
-And it will help you prevent your hard work from ending up on “worst logos ever lists”, which is not something that businesses like Dough Boys, KIDS EXCHANGE, and the Institute of Oriental Studies can say with success.
+It will help you prevent your hard work from ending up on “worst logos ever lists”, which is not something that businesses like Dough Boys, KIDS EXCHANGE, and the Institute of Oriental Studies can say with success.

 Logo Mistake